sam81/pybdf/doc/intro.rst

 Other usage examples are provided in the 'examples' directory inside the pybdf source archive.

-Beware that pybdf does not check that you have sufficeint RAM to read all the data in a bdf file.
+Beware that pybdf does not check that you have sufficient RAM to read all the data in a bdf file.
 If you try to read a file that is too big for your hardware, you system may become slow or unresponsive.
 Initially try reading only a small amount of data, and check how much